 Weatherstripping around door interiors will make a good seal to reduce air leaks from closed doors.
 It’s inexpensive and easy to install.
 Look around the door’s perimeter when it’s closed – if you can see light, put weather stripping there.

 If you’re replacing windows anyway, then invest in high-efficiency double-pane windows.
 They have better insulating qualities than single-pane windows.
 However, if your single-pane windows are in good shape, then don’t replace them just for the sake of energy savings.
 The insulation difference isn’t that significant, so you’ll have a long payback period on new windows.

 Newer houses should have adequate wall insulation, but if yours doesn’t, consider blown-in cellulose insulation.
 Cellulose is recycled newspaper and wood pulp, treated with a non-flammable chemical.
 One place where the builder may have skimped is attic insulation.
 We have a local insulation company whose slogan is “Six inches is NOT enough.”
 Adding an extra layer of attic insulation is an inexpensive way to increase your comfort and decrease your heating and cooling costs.

-These are just a few ways that you can stay comfortable without spending a lot of money.
+These are just a few ways inexpensive methods for conserving energy while you stay comfortable.

 How do you save money on Heating and Cooling?
 Share your tips in the comments!

 As an Amazon Associate, I earn from qualifying purchases.